TheLinuxSham/TheLinuxSham/README.md

    <br>
 </p>

-- 🔭 I’m currently working on a fitness app for Android and iOs.
+- 🔭 I’m currently working on a fitness app for Android and iOS.

-- 🌱 I’m currently learning **fullstack development with Go plus Templ, HTMX and TailwindCss.
+- 🌱 I’m currently learning **fullstack development with Go plus Templ and HTMX.
 Will also do a deep dive into mobile app development with Flutter at some point.**

-- ⚡ Fun fact: **I'm afraid of Library-Updates...**
+- ⚡ Fun fact: **I'm afraid of Dependency-Updates...**

 ### Connect with me on [LinkedIn](https://www.linkedin.com/in/jan-schneider-6b7a59252/)